 For breweries with a laboratory, evaluating yeast is much easier.
 Essential testing consists of viability staining, cell counting, and plating for purity and strain consistency.
 With these tools at hand, a brewer can very effectively control the consistency of fermentations and the end product.
-Please see protocol for viability staining, cell counting, and plating in the protocol section.

 Documentation and Tracking

 The importance of good documentation cannot be over emphasized.
 A microscope is not need to keep good records.
 Yeast information can be kept in a logbook or on computer file, which tracks all information pertaining to the yeast.
 For breweries without microscopes and QC programs, the need for tracking and documentation is just as important.
 The following are suggestions for documentation and tracking information.

 - Cell count on hemacytometer